adrianmugnoz/adrianmugnoz.github.com.antiguo/_posts/2014-08-29-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Post de prueba!"
+title:  "Bienvenido a Jekyll"
 date:   2014-08-29 14:34:25
 categories: bienvenido
 tags: regular
-image: /assets/article_images/2014-08-29-welcome-to-jekyll/desktop.jpg
+image: /assets/article_images/2014-08-29-welcome-to-jekyll/desktop.JPG
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.